chilleo/ALPHA/README.md

     - If the command returns "Python 2.7.13" skip to step 3.
 Otherwise proceed.
     - Download and Install [Python 2.7.13](https://www.python.org/downloads/).
-    - If the python --version still shows an older version after downloading and installing the new version, fully close and reopen your terminal.
-See Common Installation Errors if problems persist.
+    - Rerun the above command.
+If it still shows an older version after downloading and installing the new version, fully close and reopen your terminal.
+See [Common Installation Errors](#common-installation-errors) if problems persist.

 3) Install [Homebrew](https://brew.sh/).